 II.
 Introduction

 Background Information: The Albemarle-Pamlico region is the second largest estuary system in North America (NEPCC Report, 2007).
 It consists of seven river basins (fig 1) as well as the Albemarle and Pamlico Sounds.
 The water bodies generally, and the wetlands specifically, provide enormous value to the southeastern United States through numerous ecosystem services.
-Wetlands absorb storm winds and surges; they minimize eutrophication by retaining and filtering agricultural and urban runoff; they provide protection for developing fish and amphibian species thereby continuing the proliferation of terrestrial and oceanic biodiversity.
+Wetlands absorb storm winds and surges; they minimize eutrophication by retaining and filtering agricultural and urban runoff; they provide protection for developing fish and amphibian species thereby continuing the proliferation of terrestrial and oceanic biodiversity (source).

-However, the complex and dynamic nature of the Albemarle-Pamlico estuary system necessarily makes it a delicate system.
+However, the complex and dynamic nature of the Albemarle-Pamlico estuary system makes it a delicate system.
 Climate change induced sea level rise and population growth generated land use change are two of the largest threats to the Albermarle - Pamlico region.
 Sea level is currently rising at a rate faster than that which wetland vegetation can keep pace with, leading to inundation and erosion (-3.3 feet/year) (Carpenter, 2012).
 In the twenty years between 1990 and 2010, North Carolina’s population grew from 6.2 million to 9.5 million (APNEP, 2012).
 This population increase necessitates land change in the form of urban development and agricultural clearing.
 Even when wetlands aren’t specifically drained and converted to these purposes, mismanagement of natural resource consumption, waste production, and nutrient runoff have reduced the water quality and human health in the Albemarle-Pamlico watershed (Carpenter, 2012).

-In order to protect this region the dynamics and characterizations of the estuary system must be better understood.
+In order to protect this region the dynamics and characteristics of the estuary system must be better understood.
 A previous investigation, utilizing remote sensing data and indices that measured the extent and health of wetlands, concluded that wetland health has been deteriorating over time; however, to fully understand the implications of this deterioration we must have a clear understanding of the types of wetlands that currently exist, which types are deteriorating, and how this will affect the region as a whole.

 Project Objectives: The Albemarle-Pamlico National Estuary Partnership (APNEP) currently relies on land use and land cover (LULC) data from NOAA’s Coastal Change Analysis Program (C-CAP) to understand land use designations and wetland types.
 This information better informs their management decisions by enabling them to decide where to allocate resources.
-However, C-CAP is only updated every five years and is designed for regional coastline classifications; the team aims to provide an updated classification that is tailored to the Albemarle-Pamlico estuary by providing additional land classification types.
-Building on the previous study (Bakhtiari, 2015), the team will look for a correlation between wetland deterioration and type.
-The objective is not only to provide APNEP with a set of images based on most recent available Landsat 8 imagery, but also to create a method of replicability so it would be possible for APNEP to update these classifications on a more regular basis than what C-CAP offers.
+However, C-CAP is only updated every five years and is designed for regional coastline classifications; the team aimed to provide an updated classification that was tailored to the Albemarle-Pamlico estuary by providing additional land classification types.
+Building on the previous study (Bakhtiari, 2015), the team looked for a correlation between wetland deterioration and type.
+The objective was not only to provide APNEP with a set of images based on most recent available Landsat 8 imagery, but also to create a method of replicability so it would be possible for APNEP to update these classifications on a more regular basis than what C-CAP offers.

 Study Area: The Albemarle-Pamlico region is located on the coast of northeastern North Carolina and southeastern Virginia.
-The extent consists of two major sounds, Albermarle and Pamlico, and seven river basins (fig 1)- six of which APNEP monitors.
-Three major land cover classifications - forests (40.1%), wetlands (15.8%) , and croplands (25.3%) - make up the region’s 31,000 square miles of land and water (Carpenter, 2012; APNEP, 2012).
+The extent consists of two major sounds, Albermarle and Pamlico, and seven river basins (fig 1), six of which APNEP monitors.
+Three major land cover classifications: forests (40.1%), wetlands (15.8%) , and croplands (25.3%) - make up the region’s 31,000 square miles of land and water (Carpenter, 2012; APNEP, 2012).

 Figure 1: Map of the Albemarle-Pamlico study area: river basins and major sounds (http://portal.ncdenr.org/web/apnep/maps)